Lindsey Vonn reveals her dog Leo died the day after her Winter Olympics crash

 She said: “This has been an incredibly hard few days.
 Probably the hardest of my life.
 I have still not come to terms that he is gone.

+“My boy has been with me since my second ACL surgery, when I needed him most.
+We have been through so much together in 13 years.”

-She concluded: “There will never be another Leo.
+She added that she would be undergoing further surgery, saying: “There will never be another Leo.
 He will always be my first love.

 “Heading in for more surgery today.
 Will be thinking of him when I close my eyes.